deathworlders/online/content/books/deathworlders/chapter-04-quarantine.md

 ---

-♪♫*The good guys dress in black, remember that, just in case we ever face-to-face and make contact...*♫♪
+*♪♫The good guys dress in black, remember that, just in case we ever face-to-face and make contact...♫♪*

 Terri had set her phone to play Will Smith's "Men In Black" whenever her mysterious client called her.
 It had seemed appropriate given the nature of the job.
 Now, as some of the nearby Abductees gave her a strange look, she slightly regretted it.
 They had heard that song on the radio a LOT lately.